-Logs contain information related to many different types of events occurring within systems, networks and applications.
+Logs contain information related to many different types of events occurring within systems, products or services, networks and applications.
 Logs serve functions such as optimizing system and network performance, recording the actions of users and providing data useful for investigating security events.
 Logs containing records related to computer security, may include audit logs that track user authentication attempts and security device logs that record possible attacks.
 These requirements address security-related logs and log entries.

 A fundamental problem with log management occurring in many organizations is effectively balancing a limited quantity of log management resources with a continuous supply of log data.
-Log generation and storage can be complicated by several factors: including a high number of log sources, inconsistent log content, formats, timestamps among sources, and increasingly large volumes of log data.
+Log generation and storage can be complicated by several factors: including a high number of log sources, inconsistent log content, formats, timestamps among sources and increasingly large volumes of log data.
 Log management also involves protecting the confidentiality, integrity and availability of logs.
-The dominant problem with log management is ensuring that security, system and network administrators regularly perform effective analysis of log data.
+This challenge can be mitigated in part by implementing the principle of data minimization - log only what is necessary.
+The dominant problem with log management is ensuring that cybersecurity, system and network administrators regularly perform effective analysis of log data.